Home

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Corn futures are 5 to 7 cents higher at midday Monday; soybean futures are
+Corn futures are flat to 1 cent higher at midday Monday; soybean futures are

-25 to 27 cents higher; wheat futures are 7 to 16 cents higher.
+2 to 3 cents higher; wheat futures are 3 to 9 cents lower.

 David M. Fiala